 The results of the geographic information system analysis of the resource prioritization (scoring) system confirmed the earlier biotic or habitat assessments by Hudsonia Ltd. and the NYSDEC Hudson River Estuary Program: There are three areas of notable terrestrial biodiversity resources that are highlighted in the open space vision map for the city on page 57.
+The first area falls within the coastal and upland regions adjacent to the Hudson River shoreline.
+The intact upland forest above the Esopus and along the Twaalfskill basin comprise the second large area of open space priority.
+The third area lies long the lowlands of the Esopus Creek and contains the floodplain forests, riparian(6) zones, marshes and adjacent farmland and grasslands along the Esopus Creek.
+From the aquatic perspective, the Hudson River and the Rondout Creek contain much of the rare, endangered and special concern species.
+Fisheries here are very regionally significant both from an ecological as well as a recreational perspective.

 A series of conservation targets are established to create tangible objectives for advancing the open space vision for the City of Kingston over the next decade.
 These targets include consideration of the distribution and extent of existing resources and community goals and needs as expressed as part of the public involvement process for the formation of this plan.
 These targets are approximate and should be refined and updated as more detailed steps are taken to implement the plan and as conservation projects are completed.
-It is recognized that this plan is prepared at a point in time when several related activities have been underway for a number of years and that the targets are generally intended to comprise future accomplishments, some of which may be currently on the cusp of becoming realized.
+It is recognized that this plan is prepared at a point in time when several related activities have been underway for a number of years and that the targets are generally intended